DimiG031/hello-world/README.md

 Hello people

-I'm Goran, himself a lover of sports and music.
+I'm Goran, lover of sports and music.
 My hobby is programming.